 Once they’d left the shop, he looked up at the clock and noticed it was nearly six twenty.
 He’d need to hurry cleaning if he wanted to make it on time.
 He began his usual tasks of wiping down equipment and emptying old coffee grounds.
 After a few minutes, the cafe entrance door jingled open.
 He looked over and saw Sweet Leaf… Firefly… his wife enter, carrying a bag of trash.

-He continued scrubbing one of his coffee maker seals as he heard his wife’s hoofsteps go past him into the kitchen.
-The noise of the kitchen door opening and closing resounded a moment later then once more as she came back in.
+He turned back to scrubbing one of his coffee maker seals and as he heard his wife’s hoofsteps go past him into the kitchen.
+The noise of the kitchen door opening and closing resounded a moment later, then once more as she came back in.
 She walked back into the cafe proper and came to a stop next to the barista area.
-He looked over and saw her beholding an amused smile and raised eyebrow.
+He looked over and saw her holding a bemused smile and raised eyebrow.

-“Just what did you say to those young mares?” she asked back.
-“I see you talking with them from out front and then they come out a minute later, flushed with barely restrained love and excitement.”
+“Just what did you say to those young mares?” she asked.
+“I see you talking with them from the front, and then they come out a minute later, flushed with barely restrained excitement and love.”

-He set the brush down and faced her.
+He set the brush down.
 “You can’t tell me you didn’t notice the eggshells those two were walking on.
-I told them we were closing and neither wanted to go home, but they knew they couldn’t stay here.”
+I told them we were closing.
+It seemed neither wanted to go home, but they knew they couldn’t stay here.”
 He ignored the fact that the look still hadn’t left her face.
 “So, before they could talk themselves into doing nothing, I told them they could watch the sunset down at Legacy Park.”

 She stared a moment later and let out a few giggles, rolled her eyes.
 “No subtlety at all there, hmm?”